vmstio/docs/content/infrastructure/sidekiq.md

 In the vmst.io environment, Sidekiq processes nearly two million tasks per day.

-Sidekiq runs on the Digital Ocean managed [Kubernetes](https://kubernetes.io) platform which automatically scales the number of required resources.
+Sidekiq runs on the DigitalOcean managed [Kubernetes](https://kubernetes.io) platform which automatically scales the number of required resources.

 ## Tuning